illinoistech-itm/jhajek/itmd-521/tooling-assignments-advanced/Readme.md

 * From the host OS, to restart a Vagrant Box you would type: `vagrant reload`
 * From the host OS, to pause or place into standby you would type: `vagrant susupend`
 * From the host OS, to bring out of standby your would type: `vagrant resume or vagrant up`
+* From the host OS, to poweroff your virtual machine you would type: `vagrant halt`
 * From the host OS, to remove all changes and reset the box to the status at first install you would type: `vagrant destroy`
 * From the host OS, to remove the Vagrant Box entirely from Vagrant's control you would type: `vagrant box remove <nameofbox>`
 * From the host OS, to list all of the boxes managed by Vagrant you would type: `vagrant box list`